 _ _ _ _ _ _ _ _ _ _

-For years Porsche has been touting the packaging and weight distribution advantages of horizontally-opposed piston (aka "boxer" / "flat") engines for the track.
+- For years Porsche has been touting the packaging and weight distribution advantages of horizontally-opposed piston (aka "boxer" / "flat") engines for the track.
 Subaru is the only other company which offers "flat" engines in its mass produced street cars in the U.S..
-With the primary advantage being that the 2.0-Liter flat-4 cylinder gas powerplant in the Impreza Sport sits in front of the front wheels.
+In the Impreza Sport he 2.0-Liter flat-4 cylinder gas powerplant sits fore of the front wheels.
 So the 148-horsepower flow rear-wards, split evenly between the front wheels and then those "out-back."
 When sensors detect loss if traction at a wheel, the viscous coupling of that wheel's axle shaft will detach power to that wheel.
 Symmetrical All-Wheel Drive and aggressive stability control easily prevented the 205/55 Yokohama Avid S34 tires from breaking traction on dry pavement.

 2012 Jeep Compass 4x4 - Off-Road Capability For a Bit More Dough

 A local kid from Belvidere, Illinois, the 2012 Jeep Compass 4x4 is initially a front-drive compact crossover utility vehicle, sharing its platform with the Mitsubishi Outlander.
 Optionally, it is fitted with Jeep's Freedom II all-wheel drive system.
 Under normal dry traction conditions, 100% of engine power is fed only to the front wheel, by way of a continuously variable transmission.
 However in the event that ABS and stability control sensors at either front wheel sense slippage, the electronic coupling engages and power is fed rear-wards.